Oli2/Getting-and-Cleaning-Data/CodeBook.md

 list_by_m_s <- na.omit(list_by_m_s)

-to select only the columns listed in list_by_m_s from the “final” file we do:
+to select only the columns listed in list_by_m_s from the “final” file we do

 final_by_m_s<- select(final, list_by_m_s$V1)